bibleup/docs/docs/customisation/index.md

 # Popup Styling
 The different popup types can be styled in many ways.
-You can use the [`style`](/guide/options.html#styles) option, redefine the root CSS variables or use classnames and ID to target elements directly.
+You can use the [`style`](/guide/options.html#styles) option, re-define the root CSS variables or use classnames and ID to target elements directly.

 ## Popup structure
 The popup is simply a structured HTML element styled internally by BibleUp.
 However these styles can be overiden with custom CSS through their selectors.